SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

     Original idea and photo by Dean Ravencrest dot dog.
 </div>

-A solution for thigh tracker slipping.
+A useful solution to prevent thigh trackers from slipping.

 #### Elastic Band With Non-slip Webbing